 Of course, that’s just one study.
+There are many more out there that support meditation as a way to deal with anxious thoughts.
 Researchers from John Hopkins University published their findings from over 19,000 meditation studies, concluding that meditation can, in fact, help people cope with everything from anxiety and stress, to physical pain.

 There are numerous ways to start meditating.

-With apps like Stop, Breathe, & Think and Calm, you can meditate wherever you choose.
+With apps like Stop, Breathe, & Think, Calm and Headspace you can meditate wherever you choose.
 But if you’re into more traditional forms of meditation, you can certainly find classes at community centers, yoga studios or schools.

 However, some forms of exercise are more effective than others.
 According to the article, exercise that prioritizes self-efficacy — the ability to be reliant on oneself to realize a goal — is ideal for reducing anxiety.